manali-teke/My-Fitness-Tracker/Proj3/README.md

 Does your documentation include a "quick start" guide, that provides a short overview of how to use your software with some basic examples of use? |	Yes |
 If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software? |	Yes |
-Do you provide a comprehensive guide to all your software’s commands, functions and options? |	Yes | Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages? |	No |
+Do you provide a comprehensive guide to all your software’s commands, functions and options? |	Yes | Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages? |	Yes |
 If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation? |	NA |
-Do you store your documentation under revision control with your source code? |	Yes | Does your software describe how a user can get help with using your software? |	No | Does your website and documentation describe what support, if any, you provide to users and developers? |	No | Does your project have an e-mail address or forum that is solely for supporting users? |	No | Are e-mails to your support e-mail address received by more than one person? |	NA | Does your project have a ticketing system to manage bug reports and feature requests? |	Yes | 	Users can report bugs by opening new issue in GH.
+Do you store your documentation under revision control with your source code? |	Yes | Does your software describe how a user can get help with using your software? |	Yes | Does your website and documentation describe what support, if any, you provide to users and developers? |	Yes | Does your project have an e-mail address or forum that is solely for supporting users? |	Yes | Are e-mails to your support e-mail address received by more than one person? |	Yes | Does your project have a ticketing system to manage bug reports and feature requests? |	Yes | 	Users can report bugs by opening new issue in GH.
 Is your project's ticketing system publicly visible to your users, so they can view bug reports and feature requests? |	Yes |
 |Is your software’s architecture and design modular? | 	Yes |